Musée Granet

 The Musée Granet is a museum in the quartier Mazarin, Aix-en-Provence, France devoted to painting, sculpture and archeology.

-In 2011, the museum received 177,598 visitors.
+In 2021, the museum received 105, 012 visitors.

 History

-The museum, adjacent to the Church of Saint-Jean-de-Malte, first opened in 1838 in buildings previously belonging to the priory of Saint-Jean-de-Malte.
+The museum, adjacent to the Church of Saint-Jean-de-Malte, first opened under the name Musée d’Aix in 1838 in buildings previously belonging to the priory of Saint-Jean-de-Malte.
 It still shares a common garden with the church.